adambedford/goggle_reader/README.md

 # Roadmap
-* Scheduled job to remove articles older than 7 days
 * Pagination on the Articles index page
 * Implement a Feed search using the Feedly API to create feed by name rather than URL
 * Add "Refresh All" button to Articles index to refresh all feeds